Typical A-level offer

-The Mathematics with Accounting & Finance degree is a major/minor programme, meaning that you will spend two-thirds of your time studying Mathematics in the Department of Mathematics, and one-third studying Accounting & Finance with Aberystwyth's Business School.
+The Mathematics with Accounting and Finance is a major/minor scheme meaning that you will spend two-thirds of your time studying Mathematics in the Department of Mathematics and one-third studying Accounting and Finance in Aberystwyth's Business School.

 Why study Mathematics with Accounting & Finance at Aberystwyth?